Joyeta16/Spotify-Wrapped-Overview/README.md

 - Created a calculated column in the calendar table using DAX to classify dates as weekday or weekend for time-based analysis.

+#### Time Period Categorization:

+- Created a calculated column in DAX to determine the time of day from the timestamp, enabling the identification of the most active time periods.

-## Report Inclusions
+## 📑 Report Inclusions

 This repository showcases a Power BI report hosted on the Power BI Service, along with its underlying data model.
-Below are screenshots of the report and the data model for a quick preview:
+Below are pdfs of the report and the data model for a quick preview:

-## Key Insights
+## 💡 Key Insights

-Overall Listening Trends:
+### Overall Listening Trends:

-Engagement Growth and Decline:
+#### Engagement Growth and Decline:

-Initial engagement with Spotify was low in 2013 and 2014, with significant growth starting in 2015.
+- Initial engagement with Spotify was low in 2013 and 2014, with significant growth starting in 2015.

-Listening activity peaked in 2020 with 54.77k minutes, likely influenced by lifestyle changes during the pandemic.
+- Listening activity peaked in 2020 with 54.77K minutes, likely influenced by lifestyle changes during the pandemic.

-A gradual decline in activity is observed from 2022 onward.
+- A gradual decline in activity is observed from 2022 onward.

-Device Preferences:
+#### Device Preferences:

-Most listening was done on Android (90.9% of total time).
+- Most listening was done on Android (90.9% of total time).
 However, Windows was the primary platform in 2013 and 2014.

-Year-Specific Highlights:
+### Year-Specific Highlights:

-2013–2014 (Early Activity):
+#### 2013–2014 (Early Activity):

-2013: July saw the highest activity (226.28 minutes), with Saturday nights being the most active time.
+- **2013:** July saw the highest activity (226.28 minutes), with Saturday nights being the most active time.
 Top artist: John Mayer.

-2014: January stood out (61.84 minutes), with Thursday evenings being the peak listening time.
+- **2014:** January stood out (61.84 minutes), with Thursday evenings being the peak listening time.
 Artists were varied with no clear favorite.

-2015–2019 (Growth Years):
+#### 2015–2019 (Growth Years):

-2015: A significant increase in activity, peaking in August (1.23k minutes).
+- **2015:** A significant increase in activity, peaking in August (1.23K minutes).
 Saturdays and nighttime listening were most prominent.

-2016–2019: Nighttime listening remained consistent, with favorite days shifting each year.
+- **2016–2019:** Nighttime listening remained consistent, with favorite days shifting each year.

-The Beatles became the dominant artist from 2016 onward.
+- The Beatles became the dominant artist from 2016 onward.

-2020–2024 (Peak and Decline):
+#### 2020–2024 (Peak and Decline):

-2020: Marked the highest overall engagement, with April being the top month (7.01k minutes).
+- **2020:** Marked the highest overall engagement, with April being the top month (7.01K minutes).
 Fridays and nighttime were the most active.
 Favorite artists included The Killers and The Beatles.

-2021: Showcased the most diverse exploration of artists, albums, and tracks, with January seeing the highest activity (6.74k minutes).
+- **2021:** Showcased the most diverse exploration of artists(1.48K), albums(2.45K), and unique tracks(4.72K), with January seeing the highest activity (6.74K minutes).

-2022–2024: A gradual decline in listening is evident.
+- **2022–2024:** A gradual decline in listening is evident.
 Fridays and nighttime continued to dominate, with The Beatles remaining a top choice.

-Recurring Patterns:
+### Recurring Patterns:

-Time Preferences:
+#### Time Preferences:

-Nighttime consistently emerged as the favorite time for streaming music across all years.
+- Nighttime consistently emerged as the favorite time for streaming music across all years.

-Day Preferences:
+#### Day Preferences:

-Fridays were the most active day starting from 2018, with some variations in earlier years.
+- Fridays were the most active day starting from 2018, with some variations in earlier years.

-Artist Dominance:
+#### Artist and Track Dominance:

-The Beatles consistently ranked as the favorite artist from 2016 onward, with occasional competition in specific years.
+- The Beatles consistently ranked as the favorite artist from 2016 onward, with occasional competition in specific years.
+Similarly, ‘Ode to the Mets’ stood out as the most-played track over the years, reflecting a strong personal connection.

+## 🛠️ Tools

+- Data Visualization: Power BI
+- Data Cleaning and Transformation: Power Query
+- Data Analysis: DAX

-## Skills Gained
+## 🧠 Skills Gained

+- Applied data cleaning and transformation techniques using Power Query and DAX.

+- Conducted time-based analysis by creating calendar tables and utilizing date functions.

+- Designed user-centric Power BI dashboards to visualize personalized insights effectively.

+- Gained a deeper understanding of personalized marketing metrics and their impact on user engagement and sentiments.

+---